TRENDING ON ONEINDIA

 The Story Of Kama Dahan

-After the death of Sati Devi, Lord Shiva went into deep meditation.
+After the death of Sati Devi, the wife of Lord Shiva, he went into deep meditation.
 It was then that a demon Tarakasura started his menace on the world.
-He had received a boon from Lord Brahma that he can be killed only by the son of Lord Shiva.
+He had received a boon from Lord Brahma that he would be killed only by the son of Lord Shiva.
 With Lord Shiva in deep meditation, there was no one to save the world from Tarakasura.

 The devas decided to wake Lord Shiva from his meditation.
 They sent Kama Dev, the God of Love and Lust to wake him up.
 Kama Dev aimed his arrow at Lord Shiva.
 The arrow broke the intense meditative state of Lord Shiva; but he was furious.
 He opened his third eye and the intense stare burnt Kama Dev to ashes.

-This incident is one of the reasons why Holi is celebrated today.
+This is another story which is narrated among the stories which is narrated on Holi.
 Spiritually, the opening of Lord Shiva's third eye represents the awakening of knowledge and wisdom.
 And the burning of Kama Dev represents the destruction of lust.

 Therefore, the festival of Holi, in its purest form, urges us to rise above the evils of life like lust with the help of piety and wisdom.
 It teaches us how to celebrate life without falling prey to evils like lust.